kint-php/kint/CONTRIBUTING.md

 2. **Ease of use**: developers must be able to install Kint effortlessly and start using it immediately with no additional required steps.
 JS/CSS resources and the single PHP file should be rebuilt with `composer build` and committed when changed.
 3. **No feature creep**: requests for edge use cases, especially ones that can be worked around with some configuration, should *not* be catered to.
 The definition of edge case is the popularity of the feature request, if it's popular - it's a workflow, if not - it might be an edge case.
 4. **Do not compromise information clarity**: displaying relevant information and not omitting meaningful data takes precedence over every principle in this list - as well as (and not limited to) performance and tidy Kint codebase.
 5. **Code quality**: the nature of Kint implies that it will be continued to develop for many years - at least to adapt to new language features and quirks.
 Keep the codebase as maintainable as possible.
-Keep code style consistent by finishing every commit with `composer format`.
+Keep code style and quality consistent by finishing every commit with `composer format`, and `composer analyze`.
 6. **Stable releases**: Try not to push backwards compatibility breaking or untested changes to the master branch.
 Because it is a development tool, people may leave their `composer require-dev` Kint configuration to allow auto-updates.

 ### Don't alter user input